tom-weiland/better-repairing-mod/README.md

 **3. Netherite gear with Mending on it can be repaired using diamonds.**

 At the netherite tier, the resource discount that Mending provides changes—instead of reducing the number of materials needed to fully repair the item (since a single netherite ingot will do that), it allows you to use diamonds for the repair instead of netherite ingots.
 This does cost more levels per repair than usual, but provides an alternative option to mining for more ancient debris.
 I personally find caving in the overworld much more interesting and enjoyable than blowing up beds at the bottom of the nether over and over again.

+## Changes to XP

+**The amount of XP required to reach the next level is now constant.**

+Progressively increasing the amount of xp required to reach the next experience level (as is the case in Vanilla) might seem like a good idea—after all, that's how xp and leveling works in virtually every other game, right?
+However, Minecraft treats experience levels as a resource which you spend to enchant and repair things.
+The fact that those actions cost experience *levels* instead of *points* means that levels you spend when you have a lot of levels cost you *significantly* more xp than if you had fewer levels.
+This means that to be efficient, you ideally never want to have more levels than exactly what is required to perform the desired action.

+This mod removes level scaling so that the experience points required to reach the next level remain constant, which makes the 1st level just as valuable as the 30th (low levels represent more xp and high levels represent less compared to Vanilla).
+Gone are the days of hitting level 30 and having to decide between two annoying options: interrupt what you're doing to go enchant something or effectively waste any further xp you gain.

+Yes, this means enchanting multiple items is cheaper than before (as long as you don't die in between) because getting back to level 30 from level 27 takes less xp, but that may also help make enchanting more useful again in a world where villager trading exists.